Post-Baccalaureate Programs

 If you earned a C- in your premed courses, then it is crucial that you retake the course in question.
 Otherwise, do not repeat courses because medical school admissions officers expect you to get an A the second time around.
 Therefore, you want to take upper division science courses at the undergraduate level so they can be calculated into your undergraduate grade point average.

 The academic record-enhancer program may be formal or informal, but you will find a support system in place at most institutions.
-You will have access to premed advisors, sometimes a committee letter of evaluation may be offered, and the post bac program can assist in the medical school application process.
+You will have access to premed advisors, sometimes a committee letter of evaluation may be offered, and the post baccalaureate program can assist in the medical school application process.

 A lot of programs have affiliations/linkages with medical schools.
 This is a benefit for you because you are more likely to earn an invitation to interview at a medical school, but it does not guarantee admission, you must still have a stellar GPA and MCAT score.